hheisig51/Engineering_4_Notebook/README.md

 ### Lights Reflection

 This one was simple.
 Just remember, the long leg of the LED is the positive leg, and **always use a resistor**.
-I've forgotten that before, and it completely fries your LED.
+I’ve forgotten that before, and it completely fries your LED.

 ## Button (Launch Pad #3)

 ### Button Description

-In addition to the previous segments (see 01-countdown.py and 02-lights.py), this assignments adds a button to start the countdown.
+In addition to the previous segments (see 01-countdown.py and 02-lights.py), this assignment adds a button to start the countdown.

 ### Button Video